odysseyhack/mvp-workshop/README.md

 ## Impact

 ### Impact on User
+Enabling small-scale green energy producers to feed their energy into the system and monitor their earnings.

+Incentives for Users:
+* No extra costs
+* Monitor earnings
+* Transparent and fair system

 ### Impact on User-Context
 _Industry and Stakeholders_
+* Delegated authority to governments, universities, national energy companies - validators representing MID (mediator of individual data)
+* Transparent and fair system
+* Enabling new business models

 ### Impact on Society
+* Incentivizing green energy production by enabling small-scale producers to enter the system
+* Eliminating grey energy trading on the green energy market

 ## Essential Details